Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Further enlightenment concerning this holy day of YEHOVAH God is provided in the book The Jewish Way: Living the Holidays, by Rabbi Irving Greenberg.
 He relates:

 "When the seven days of Sukkot end, the Bible decrees yet another holiday, the Eighth Day of Assembly.
 The Rabbis interpreted this as an encore.
-After the High Holy Days, after the intense seven days of Sukkot and pilgrimage, the Jewish people [or, we should say, more accurately, "God's people"] are about to leave, to scatter and return to their homes.
+After the High Holy Days, after the intense seven days of Sukkot and pilgrimage, the Jewish people are about to leave, to scatter and return to their homes.
 God grows nostalgic, as it were, and pensive.
 The people of Israel will not come together again in such numbers until Passover six months hence.
 God will soon miss the sounds of music and pleasure and the unity of the people.
 The Torah decreed, therefore, an eighth day of assembly, a final feast/holy day.
 On this day Jews leave the sukkah to resume enjoying the comfort of solid, well built, well insulated homes.
 The lulav and etrog are put aside; this day, Shemini Atzeret, is a reprise of the celebration of Sukkot but without any of the rituals.
 The message is that all the rituals and symbolic language are important but ultimately they remain just symbols" (p.
 115).

 In the book Celebrate!
 The Complete Jewish Holidays Handbook, Lesli Koppelman Ross explains more about the "eighth day" or Shemini Atzeret.
 Not only is this feast distinctly different from Sukkot, but it includes a very special "Prayer for Rain."
 We read as follows: